Return Fire: Reception

 The Return Fire: Maps O' Death expansion pack was also well received.
 Maximum gave it 4 out of 5 stars, saying that for an exceptionally low price tag, the player is treated to "horribly difficult theatres of war with less vehicles available and some decidedly odd scenery (such as the chessboard and SOS levels), all of which makes the Return Fire sequel an excellent 3DO addition."
 GamePro stated that it "breathes new life into the year-old game, offering more than 100 fresh levels filled with the carnage and insanity Fire fans love."

 Accolades

-In 1997 Electronic Gaming Monthly ranked the 3DO version number 63 on their "100 Best Games of All Time", citing its high replayability and the way it "capture[s] the frenetic feeling of combat" to an extent that few games do.
+In 1997, Electronic Gaming Monthly ranked the 3DO version number 63 on their "100 Best Games of All Time", citing its high replayability and the way it "capture[s] the frenetic feeling of combat" to an extent that few games do.
 They said they chose the 3DO version specifically because the gameplay was tighter than that of the PlayStation version and unreleased Saturn version.

 The game was awarded the 3DO Two-Player Game of the Year.
 In 1996, GamesMaster rated the 3DO version number 1 on their "The GamesMaster 3DO Top 10."
 In the same issue, they also ranked the 3DO version 51st in their "Top 100 Games of All Time."

-Legacy

-Return Fire Is featured in the opening scene of Pauly Shore's In the Army Now.